Physiotherapy Services

 • Changing Positions: Symptoms often arise when changing from lying down to sitting up, or from sitting to standing.

-Diagnosis
+Diagnosis of BPPV

 BPPV is typically diagnosed through a physical examination that includes specific tests like the Dix-Hallpike maneuver, which helps to identify the presence of nystagmus and reproduce the symptoms.